-A packet arrives.
+• A packet arrives.
 If the number of tokens in the PBS bucket is less than the size of the packet (in bytes), the packet is marked red and may be dropped regardless of the CBS bucket.
 No tokens are removed if the packet is dropped.

-If the PBS bucket has enough tokens, the Zyxel Device checks the CBS bucket.
-The packet is mark green and can be transmitted if the number of tokens in the CBS bucket is equal to or greater the the size of the packet (in bytes).
-Otherwise, the packet is marked yellow. ed in
+• If the PBS bucket has enough tokens, the Zyxel Device checks the CBS bucket.
+The packet is marked green and can be transmitted if the number of tokens in the CBS bucket is equal to or greater than the size of the packet (in bytes).
+Otherwise, the packet is marked yellow.